PPI #110: How to Succeed- 5 Steps for Getting AheadFeb 01, 2021

-- Number one is to recognize that behavior follows identity, it's not the other way around.
-You can choose a superhero version of you, give that a name and see how your behavior, if you constantly remind yourself of that identity will start to follow suit and match who you're trying to be.
+Identity Creates Behaviour - It's not the other way around.
+Choose a superhero version of yourself, give that a name and see how your behavior starts to follow suit and match who you're striving to be.

 Have you ever felt that you're just trying and trying, but nothing seems to work, you're just not getting ahead?
 Well, by the end of today's message you'll have five simple steps that you can use to achieve more success.